 The Crime Severity Index (CSI) is a measure of police-reported crime that reflects the volume and seriousness of offences.
 In order to calculate the CSI, each violation is assigned a weight that is based on the violation's average sentence handed down by criminal courts.
-The more serious the average sentence, the higher the weight assigned to the offence, meaning that the more serious offences have a greater impact on the Index.
-See footnote forty-two.
+The more serious the average sentence, the higher the weight assigned to the offence, meaning that the more serious offences have a greater impact on the Index42.
 The CSI can demonstrate how the volume and seriousness of crime changes over time.